Join our Spooktacular event on Stamford Recreation Ground

 Join the Mayor’s Mindspace Mile!

-Mayor of Stamford Councillor Amanda Wheeler is take part in two special fundraising runs to raise awareness of World Mental Health Day.
+Mayor of Stamford Councillor Amanda Wheeler is taking part in two special fundraising runs to raise awareness of World Mental Health Day.

 In collaboration with one of her chosen Mayoral charities, MindSpace Stamford, the Mayor is inviting anyone who wishes to join her to sign up and take part.